Frost Summer Experience

 July 7-18, 2025

 The Instrumental Intensive at Frost Summer Experience is a two-week immersion into the world of classical music, offering high school musicians a chance to hone their skills and grow alongside talented peers.
-Guided by Frost faculty and accomplished alumni, students engage in enriching chamber music sessions, ensemble rehearsals, instrumental technique classes, and orchestra performances that foster both individual artistry and teamwork.
+Students will be guided by Frost faculty, including Prof. Scott Flavin and Prof. Maragret Donaghue, as well as accomplished alumni and high-profile professionals in the fields of performance and education.
+Campers engage in enriching chamber music sessions, ensemble rehearsals, instrumental technique classes, and orchestra performances that foster both individual artistry and teamwork.

-Beyond performance, students gain insight into the music industry with workshops in music business and musicianship, giving them a well-rounded foundation for a future in music.
+Beyond performance, students gain insight into the music industry with workshops in music business and musicianship, peak performance and performance anxiety, as well as audition preparation giving them a well-rounded foundation for a future in music.
 This unique program combines hands-on learning, expert mentorship, and collaborative creativity for a summer of unparalleled musical growth.

 Register today and submit a placement video audition* introducing yourself and performing one composition of your choice so we can get to know you better!